Expiration Dates You Should Never Ignore

 Those ham and turkey slices will last three to five days after you buy them at the deli counter or crack the seal of an airtight package, so buy only what you’ll realistically consume during that period.
 Deli meat is susceptible to listeria, which thrive in cold environments, so even your fridge won’t offer total protection.
 A little sliminess or a funky smell are clear signs that deli products need to go.
 (Here are more tips on how to prevent food poisoning.)

 Unlike other veggies, sprouts are grown in warm, moist conditions that make a cozy home for E. coli and salmonella.
 Even a few bacteria in a seed could multiply by the time it starts to bud.
 Sprouts won’t last as long as leafy greens and should be tossed by their expiration date.
-(Use these tricks to keep fruits and vegetables fresh longer.)

 Typical processed juices undergo pasteurization to kill harmful bacteria and increase shelf life, but many cold-pressed varieties are unpasteurized and could be contaminated.
 To avoid getting sick, buy from your local juice bar only what you plan to drink within the next two to three days, and be sure to always keep the bottle refrigerated.